Exposing a fibre-based dual-readout calorimeter to a positron beam: Results

 The distribution of the calibrated SiPM signals for the reference run is shown in Figure~\ref{fig:rawsipm} for the scintillation and Cherenkov signals.

 These distributions are far from being Gaussian.
-In order to understand this feature, the dependence of the energy measurement on the position of the barycentre of the shower was studied, and is shown in Figure~\ref{fig:modulation}.
+In order to understand this feature, the dependence of the energy measurement on the position of the barycentre of the shower was studied.
+It is shown in Figure~\ref{fig:modulation}.

-A periodical modulation is observed in the \Ycalo coordinate, with a period corresponding to the spacing between different types of fibres (Figure~\ref{fig:prototype}(c)) and an amplitude which is approximately $\pm10\%$ and $\pm5\%$ of the signal for scintillator and Cherenkov light, respectively.
-The phases of scintillator and Cherenkov signals are opposite.
+A periodical modulation is observed in the \Ycalo coordinate.
+The period corresponds to the spacing between different types of fibres (Figure~\ref{fig:prototype}(c)).
+The amplitude of the oscillation is approximately $\pm10\%$ and $\pm5\%$ of the average signal for scintillator and Cherenkov light, respectively.
+The phases of the oscillation of the scintillator and Cherenkov signals are opposite.
 No such modulation is observed in the $x$ coordinate.

-The modulation in $\Ycalo$ is due to the geometrical structure of the calorimeter with alternate rows of scintillating and Cherenkov fibres.
-Because of the absence of tilt between the fibres and the beam line in the $y$-direction, the scintillation signal is higher for positrons depositing most of the energy in a scintillation row.
-By summing the Cherenkov and scintillation signals which have opposite phases the effect is mitigated, but it does not disappear, as the observed oscillation amplitude is smaller for the Cherenkov signal.
+The origin of the modulation is the same as discussed in Ref.~\cite{Akchurin:2005eu}: the modulation in $\Ycalo$ is due to the geometrical structure of the calorimeter with alternate rows of scintillating and Cherenkov fibres, combined with the absence of tilt between the fibres and the beam line in the $y$-direction.
+By summing the Cherenkov and scintillation signals the effect is mitigated, but it does not disappear, as the observed oscillation amplitude is smaller for the Cherenkov signal.
 This difference is ascribed to the fact that Cherenkov light has a well defined geometrical relationship with the direction of the particle producing it, whereas scintillation light is produced nearly isotropic.

-This result is correctly reproduced by the simulation, provided the correct relative orientation of the beam and calorimeter are reproduced.
-It was observed with the simulation that the amplitude and phase of the modulation have a strong dependence on the impact angles of the beam on the calorimeter.
-A simulation scan aimed at optimising the match of the Monte Carlo predictions to the data for the distribution in the left plot of Figure~\ref{fig:modulation} yielded an optimal angle of 1.5$^{\circ}$ in $x$ and -0.4$^{\circ}$ in $y$, compatible with the setup described in Section~\ref{sec:det_descr} within uncertainties.
+This result is correctly reproduced by the simulation: the amplitude and phase of the modulation have a strong dependence on the impact angles of the beam on the calorimeter.
+The optimal agreement between the simulation and the data is obtained for an angle of 1.5$^{\circ}$ in $x$ and -0.4$^{\circ}$ in $y$, compatible with the setup described in Section~\ref{sec:det_descr}.

 The amplitude of the energy measurement modulation was studied as a function of the impact angle of the beam onto the calorimeter.
 Figure~\ref{fig:angledep} shows the simulated scintillation energy measurement as a function of the \Ycalo for three different beam angles in the $(y,z)$ plane.
 An angle of $2.5^{\circ}$ is sufficient to completely cancel the modulation.